Borda count: In information retrieval

 The Borda count has been proposed as a rank aggregation method in information retrieval, in which documents are ranked according to multiple criteria and the resulting rankings are then combined into a composite ranking.
 In this method, the ranking criteria are treated as voters, and the aggregate ranking is the result of applying the Borda count to their "ballots".

 Analogy with sporting tournaments

 Sporting tournaments frequently seek to produce a ranking of competitors from pairwise matches, in each of which a single point is awarded for a win, half a point for a draw, and no points for a loss.
 (Sometimes the scores are doubled as 2/1/0.)
 This is analogous to a Borda count in which each preference expressed by a single voter between two candidates is equivalent to a sporting fixture; it is also analogous to Copeland's method supposing that the electorate's overall preference between two candidates takes the place of a sporting fixture.
 This scoring system was adopted for international chess around the middle of the nineteenth century and by the English Football League in 1888–1889.
-Unbiased handling of draws was therefore adopted a century before unbiased handling of ties was recognised as desirable in electoral systems.